She said, "Don't make others suffer for your personal hatred.": Cultural references and themes

-"She said, 'Don't make others suffer for your personal hatred'" also contains religious references, particularly to Judaism and Christianity.
-In the first scene of the episode, Adam, the first Angel, is first portrayed in the form of a giant of light.
-Critic Marc MacWilliams noted Evangelion Adam is represented as "in Kabbalistic texts before his Fall".
+The episode begins with a flashback to the year 2000 and a shot with the Earth rising above the cratered surface of the Moon.
+Japanese academic Yasutaka Yoshimura compared the image of aligned Earth and Moon with a planetary syzygy visible in Stanley Kubrick's 2001: A Space Odyssey (1968).
 In another scene, a maritime fleet is seen transporting a gigantic object called the Spear of Longinus on an aircraft carrier, whose name is taken from the legendary Christian relic of the same name.
 In the same scene, Gendo Ikari and Kozo Fuyutsuki discuss the causes of Second Impact, mentioning the Christian concept of original sin; writer Dennis Redmond described their conversation as "quasi-theological".
 In the course of the discussion, columns of salt are framed throughout the red waters of the south pole.
-Comic Book Resources' Theo Kogod compared the melted sea of Antarctica to the Book of Revelation, in which the seas is turned red as blood.
+Comic Book Resources' Theo Kogod compared the melted sea of Antarctica to the Book of Revelation, in which the sea is turned red as blood.
 The pillars of salt constitute a reference to Sodom and Gomorrah and the episode of Lot's wife's transformation into a statue of salt.
 In Evangelion, Fuyutsuki speaks of the Second Impact as a "punishment" inflicted on mankind for its crimes, calling the South Pole, a prohibitive place for any living species, "a real Dead Sea".
 It is believed that Sodom and Gomorrah were in fact located near the southern end of the Dead Sea, known to be a completely prohibitive environment for the life of any aquatic species due to its extremely high salinity.
+In Neon Genesis Evangelion it is revealed that the Spear of Longinus is actually discovered in the Red Sea region before its transportation to Antarctica.
+In the same scene, Gendo says that science is the strength of mankind, another theme of the series.